dealforest/CoreMLEasyTryPlayground/README.md

 This repository is a collection of Playgrounds that you can easily try when working with CoreML.

+📝I recommend that you set the build settings to manual, because it's less likely to crash.
 ## predict.playground

 ### Vision